-If you owe a lot of income tax, according to your tax assessment from the Canada Revenue Agency (CRA)(formerly Revenue Canada), and you have difficulty paying it, what should you do?
-Follow this check-list to make sure you get the best result possible.
-First, understand what CRA can do.
+What if you owe a lot of income tax to Canada Revenue Agency (CRA), and you have difficulty paying it – what should you do?
+Follow this checklist to make sure you get the best result possible.

 Nobody likes to pay taxes, so CRA has strong powers to make sure they collect what people owe.

 - They charge penalties and interest on all overdue taxes.

 - They can withhold child tax credits and GST credits until your debt is paid.

 - They can take money from your bank account or your pay (through a garnishee).

 What’s more, CRA will not willingly accept less than full payment.
 They have millions of taxpayers, and can’t afford to set a precedent that would force them to accept less from everyone else.

 So you must treat tax debt seriously, and promptly.
 If you put it off, it’ll get bigger, and the Canada Revenue Agency may take steps that really disrupt your life.

 Second: verify what you owe

 Start by knowing what you really owe.
 Your solution must be based on your real situation, or it will probably collapse.